Sun-GlycoLab/StrucGAP/docs/source/datavisualization.rst

 Analytical report generation
 --------------------------------------------------------------

 By default, we generate a four‑page analysis report here, containing basic glycan substructure feature analysis, functional analysis, quantitative analysis, and upstream/downstream analysis.
-Essentially, this invokes the plotting functions and analysis results of the StrucGAP_DataVisulization module, so users can further adjust it to meet their advanced requirements:
+Essentially, this invokes the plotting functions and analysis results of the StrucGAP_DataVisualization module, so users can further adjust it to meet their advanced requirements:

 .. code-block:: python